Ussel, Corrèze: Pharmaceutical industry

 The industrial sector sets up in High-Corrèze since 1990 when Bristol-Myers Squibb settles a production site in the town of Meymac.

 In 1999, Pierre Fabre came to Ussel by building a distribution and logistics center in the industrial zone of L'Empereur.

 The company Chesapeake features a production unit specializing in packaging for the pharmaceutical industry (holsters and instructions), also located in the industrial zone of "The Emperor".

 Culture

 Museum of Ussel

 The museum of Ussel is dedicated to history, arts and tradition of the region of Ussel.
 It features some objects and pictorial representations.
 Another part is devoted to the history of printing and exhibitions of engraving.
-Many of the objects exhibited concerning agricultural trades were kindly provided by Dr. Ernest Chiocconi, a salvage dealer.
+Many of the objects exhibited concerning agricultural trades were provided by Dr. Ernest Chiocconi, a salvage dealer.
 He had recovered objects in agricultural holdings which were no longer used.

 Transcorrezien Railway Line

 Ussel was the northern terminus of the Metre Gauge Transcorrezien railway line linking Tulle to Ussel via Marcillac-la-Croisille, Lapleau, Soursac and Liginiac.
 This line was part of the narrow gauge network of railways in the Corrèze region.